-1 Work and Asset Cloud Service ("WACS"), which will be cloned from Delta Utilities' 2 configuration.
-This dedicated version ensures that NMGC has full autonomy to tailor 3 system configurations to meet its specific operational and regulatory needs, while 4 benefiting from a pre-established, gas-utility-specific system architecture.
-This plan is 5 designed to leverage the proven capabilities and infrastructure of Delta Utilities.
-6 7 Q. WHY HAVE THE BCP APPLICANTS REVISED THEIR PLAN REGARDING IT 8 SERVICES?
-9 A. As mentioned above, various Staff and Intervenor witnesses have raised concerns 10 regarding a perceived lack of synergies and potential cost increases due to the BCP Applicants' plan to bring shared services back to New Mexico.
-In addition, as the planning 11 12 process progressed, it became clear that significant investments would be required to 13 modernize both the SAP ERP system and the Hitachi Asset Suite platform currently used 14 by NMGC, in addition to costs associated with cloning and transitioning the system.
-In fact 15 NMGC has forecasted these investments in the near future.
-The existing SAP environment 16 is based on ECC 6.0, an on-premise legacy version that is scheduled to reach end-ofsupport by the end of 2027.
-Similarly, NMGC currently operates a standalone on-premise 17 18 version of Hitachi's Asset Suite, supported directly by its internal IT team and not as part 19 of the shared services provided by Emera.
-This legacy system, which includes additional 20 bolt-on work scheduling, safety, and compliance applications, is approaching obsolescence 21 and will require a significant upgrade or replacement in the near future.
-22
+Staff and certain intervenors in this proceeding raised concerns regarding a perceived lack of synergies and potential cost increases due to the BCP Applicants' plan to bring shared services back to New Mexico.
+In addition, as the planning process progressed, it became clear that significant investments would be required to modernize both the SAP ERP system and the Hitachi Asset Suite platform currently used by NMGC, in addition to costs associated with cloning and transitioning SAP.
+In fact, NMGC has forecasted these investments in the near future.
+The existing SAP environment is based on ECC 6.0, an onpremise legacy version that is scheduled to reach end-of-support by the end of 2027.
+Similarly, NMGC currently operates a standalone on-premise version of Hitachi's Asset Suite, supported directly by its internal IT team and not as part of the shared services provided by Emera.
+This legacy system, which includes additional bolt-on work scheduling, safety, and compliance applications, is approaching obsolescence and will require a significant upgrade or replacement in the near future.

-1 Taking on both of these upgrade initiatives following the transition period would introduce 2 significantly more cost, as implementation of system upgrades, including all efforts related 3 to integration, data migration, and testing, would immediately need to be redone for the 4 new systems.
-In light of these factors, the plan was re-evaluated to explore a more efficient 5 and modern alternative that delivers a new ERP system and modernizes NMGC's IT 6 infrastructure and operations through one transition effort.
-7 8 Q. HOW HAS THE PLAN FOR SHARED IT SERVICES CHANGED SINCE THE 9 APPLICATION WAS FILED?
-10 A. Under the revised approach, NMGC will adopt a dedicated version of the Oracle Fusion 10 11 A. Under the revised approach, NMGC will adopt a dedicated version of the Oracle Fusion Cloud ERP system and WACS cloned from a fit-for-purpose instance configured А. 11 A. Cloud ERP system and WACS cloned from a fit-for-purpose instance configured 11 12 A. Cloud ERP system and WACS cloned from a fit-for-purpose instance configured specifically for natural gas local distribution company operations that will be in use at Delta 11 12 13 A. Cloud ERP system and WACS cloned from a fit-for-purpose instance configured specifically for natural gas local distribution company operations that will be in use at Delta Utilities, another natural gas distribution utility within the BCP portfolio at the time of the 11 12 13 14 A. Cloud ERP system and WACS cloned from a fit-for-purpose instance configured specifically for natural gas local distribution company operations that will be in use at Delta Utilities, another natural gas distribution utility within the BCP portfolio at the time of the transition.
-This option avoids upgrade costs and allows NMGC to benefit from an
+Taking on both of these upgrade initiatives following the transition period would introduce significantly more cost, as implementation of system upgrades, including all efforts related to integration, data migration, and testing, would immediately need to be redone for the new systems.
+In light of these factors, the plan was re-evaluated to explore a more efficient

-Moreover, by aligning its platform with Delta Utilities, NMGC can now take advantage of a shared services support model for IT functions, leveraging a skilled IT organization that supports this specific instance of Oracle ERP, Oracle WACS, and related cybersecurity functions.
-This opportunity for shared support was not available under the originally proposed SAP-based strategy because Delta Utilities is not utilizing SAP.
-It enables a more
+1 and modern alternative that delivers a new ERP system and modernizes NMGC's IT 2 infrastructure and operations through one transition effort.
+3 4 Q. HOW HAS THE PLAN FOR SHARED IT SERVICES CHANGED SINCE IT WAS 5 FIRST PROPOSED?
+6 A. Under the revised approach, NMGC will adopt a dedicated version of the Oracle Fusion 7 Cloud ERP system and WACS cloned from a fit-for-purpose version configured 8 specifically for natural gas local distribution company ("LDC") operations that will be in 9 use at Delta Utilities, another natural gas distribution utility within the BCP portfolio at the 10 time of the transition.
+This option avoids upgrade costs and allows NMGC to benefit from 11 an enterprise-grade, gas-utility-specific system configuration that will have been vetted 12 and deployed.
+13 14 Moreover, by aligning its platform with Delta Utilities, NMGC can now take advantage of 15 a shared services support model for IT functions, leveraging a skilled IT organization that 16 supports this specific instance of Oracle ERP, Oracle WACS, and related cybersecurity 17 functions.
+This opportunity for shared support was not available under the originally 18 proposed SAP-based strategy because Delta Utilities is not utilizing SAP.
+It enables a more 19 efficient allocation of resources, reduces long-term support costs, and minimizes the 20 operational risks associated with staffing and maintaining a standalone IT organization.
+21 22 In addition, because the same IT organization will have just completed the transition of 23 two other natural gas local distribution companies within the BCP Management portfolio